 What course is most suited to my child – an A or a B course?
-We strongly recommend that all students attending Coláiste na bhFiann for the first time attend a B course regardless of their age (Please see the ruling for Course A and Course B)
+We strongly recommend that all children attending Coláiste na bhFiann for the first time attend a B course regardless of their age (Please see the ruling for Course A and Course B)

 My daughter’s friend has been on a Rule B course and is now attending a Rule A course?
 Would it be suitable for my daughter to attend with her?
-Coláiste na bhFiann strongly recommends that all students attending for the first time attend a B course regardless of where their friends are going.
+Coláiste na bhFiann strongly recommends that all children attending for the first time attend a B course regardless of where their friends are going.

-We live close to the college in Ráth Chairn so want to send our child there?
+We live close to the college in Ráth Chairn so we want to send our child there?
 Is this suitable?
 It is important to choose a course suitable to your child’s ability as opposed to the location of the college.
 Please see the ruling on the A and B courses.

 What time of the summer is most beneficial to attend a course?
 Our August courses are most beneficial, particularly to those sitting exams the following June.

 My son/daughter has been to interview before does he/she need to go again?
 If your son or daughter has attended the same level course the previous year then there is no need for another interview.
-If a student is attending an A level course for the first time following a B level course then he/she will have to sit an interview.
+If a child is attending an A level course for the first time following a B level course then he/she will have to sit an interview.

 When must I pay the balance of fee?
 The balance of fee is to be paid on a date in March that is specified on the current application form.
 If a child is on a waiting list the balance does not have to be paid until/if a place is confirmed on the course.
-If an interview must be done and has not been completed by the date in March the fees are due two weeks after the successful completion of the interview.
+If an interview must be done, and has not been completed by the date in March, the fees are due two weeks after the successful completion of the interview.

 My child is on a waiting list for a course.
 Do I need to pay the balance of fees?
-Balance of fee is not due for those on waiting lists, as you are not guaranteed a place.
+Balance of fee is not due for those on waiting lists as you are not guaranteed a place.

 Does Coláiste na bhFiann organise transport to the courses?
 Coláiste na bhFiann does not organise transport to or from the colleges.

 My daughter and her friends would like to be housed together?
 Can this be organised?
 It is policy not to house friends or family members together due to the total immersion nature of the course.
 Habits of a lifetime cannot be changed overnight in terms of language.
 By separating young people who are used to speaking English to each other there is less chance that they will speak English to each other.
-It can also be off-putting for students attending on their own to see groups of friends attending together.
-We strive to create an environment whereby all students get to know each other within the first 2-3 days, thereby eliminating the risk of cliques.
+It can also be off-putting for children attending on their own to see groups of friends attending together.
+We strive to create an environment whereby all children get to know each other within the first 2-3 days thereby eliminating the risk of cliques.

 When can I visit my child?
 Visiting is for 2 hours on a Sunday.
 This runs from 2.30 – 4.30.
 College activities continue during this time.
 To be fair to all children we ask that parents adhere to these times.

-What should students bring with them?
+What should my child bring with them?

 One set of good clothes and sufficient clothes for the full course (Labelled in Irish)

-Whatever musical instrument the student plays
+Whatever musical instrument the child plays

-Sportswear, swimwear, swimcap, runners and flipflops
+Sportswear, swimwear, swim cap, runners and flip-flops

 Some stamped addressed envelopes (home address in Irish)